georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Upload images in admin area
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uploading files form user interfaces or programmatically at product should be compatible with any customization as log as is using Magento standard interfaces.
+Uploading files form user interfaces or programmatically should be compatible with any customization as log as is using Magento standard interfaces.

 Nevertheless the business logic is not changed, and cloud storage services are added using regular/local filesystem interface.